pkibbey/lp-react-components/README.md

 ## Install in your own project

-To add this set of components to your project, run this
+To add this set of components to your project

 ```bash
 npm i lp-react-components